 The farms, the mills, the whole production was top-level.
 Heart-smiles were emanating from this coffee buyer as small detail after small detail kept coming up roses in my mental inventory of what a well-run coffee operation should be.
 These guys had it down.

-We at Brown have been fortunate enough to have two seasons of great coffees from the Menendez family.
+We at Brown have been fortunate enough to have six seasons of great coffees from the Menendez family.
 We look forward to many more--because of the coffee details, of course.
 But also all the other tiny details that were obviously paid attention to.
 Because it's all important.

 Always on the lookout for great new coffees, I took him up on his offer to send us samples of their wares.
 To say it has indeed been a good match would be something of an understatement.
 The coffee samples we received were big and bad ("good" bad), with a huge body and very low acidity.
 Spice and sweetness was redulant.
 We were in love; and Madan quickly made its way into our lineup, both as a single-origin offering as well as the anchor of our flagship espresso, Cottonwood.